HenrikSchumacher/CoBarS/README.md

 Optimization flags like `-O3` or even `-Ofast` are certainly a good idea.
 I also found that using `-flto` can make a measurable difference (but it ramps up compile time).

 With _clang_ as compiler you also have to issue `-fenable-matrix` to enable the clang matrix extension.

+As already said, _CoBarS_ is a header-only library.
+So no external libraries have to be linked.

 See also the example programs in the directories `Example_RandomClosedPolygon`, `Example_Sample_Binned`, and `Example_ConfidenceSample` for usage examples and more detailed compilation instructions.